Ahuge/gt-wedding-website/README.md

 4. That's it, open `index.html` on your browser by just double-clicking on the file.

 # Documentation
+You can follow this [article](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) to setup your Google sheet for rsvp feature.

 I have written a
 [blog post describing all the features of this wedding website](https://blog.rampatra.com/wedding-website) and how to customize each of them according to your needs.